Cilvyahg/FED_wtrack/javascript/functions/functions.md

 Definition and Usage. map() creates a new array from calling a function for every array element. map() calls a function once for each element in an array. map() does not execute the function for empty elements. map() does not change the original array.

+## reduce ();

+The array reduce() is a built-in JavaScript method used to apply a function to each element in the array to reduce the array to a single value.
+The reduce() method accepts two parameters, the total and the current value.

+It is similar to both Javascript map() and Javascript filter(), but it differs in the callback arguments.

+The callback now receives an accumulator (it accumulates all the return values.
+Its value accumulates a previously returned accumulations), a current value, a curren

+`array.reduce(function(total, currentValue, currentIndex, arr), initialValue)`

+or

+`array.reduce(callback[, initialValue]);`